Your questions, unexplained

 I guess, dream is not the right word, but like another layer to them.

-Dream is not the right word, but we'll just call it like sleepy layer or something.
+I'm struggling with that too, a little bit because dream is not the right word, but we'll just call it like sleepy layer or something.

 But

-and it makes sense sense because I was saying that different parts of your brain are awake and asleep.
+and it makes sense because I was saying that different parts of your brain are awake and asleep.

 And so Antonio said that things like movement or perception might come back online, but things like judgment or planning or pain perception might still be asleep.

-So he told me about a story where someone had fallen down the stairs and his wife was like, Are you okay?
+So he told me about a story where someone had fallen down the stairs and his wife was like, are you okay?
+And he's like, yeah, I'm totally fine.
+And he went back to bed.

 He didn't remember this at all.